Kevin Stuhr Ellegaard

-Kevin Stuhr Ellegaard (né Kevin Stuhr Larsen, born 23 May 1983) is a retired Danish professional footballer who played as a goalkeeper.
+Kevin Stuhr Ellegaard (né Larsen born 23 May 1983) is a Danish retired professional footballer who played as a goalkeeper.
+He is currently the goalkeeper coach of B.93.

 He has played for Manchester City and Blackpool in England, as well as German club Hertha BSC and Dutch club SC Heerenveen.

-Ellegaard has played 56 games for various Danish youth selections, including 20 games for the Denmark U21 national team.
-He has been selected several times for the Denmark national team, but has not appeared in a match.
+Ellegaard played 56 games for various Danish youth selections, including 20 games for the Denmark U21 national team.
+He was named in several squads for the Denmark national team but never made an appearance at senior level.